 Cost of Ownership

 Economy and emissions figures look promising.
-The 1.2 Tce 130 petrol version manages 52.3mpg and 120g/km.
-The 1.5 dCi 110PS diesel variant is capable of 76.4mpg while emitting 96g/km of CO2.
+The 1.3 TCe 140 petrol version manages up to 45.6mpg on the combined cycle (WLTP) and 125g/km of CO2 (NEDC).
+The 1.5 Blue dCi 115 diesel variant is capable of up to 62.6mpg (WLTP) while emitting 101g/km of CO2 (NEDC).
 Another aspect of purchase that should please you lies in the fact that you won't be fobbed off with the basic three year / 60,000 mile warranty that most rivals offer.
 All Meganes come with a much more complete four-year / 100,000-mile warranty that includes emergency breakdown recovery.
 There's also three years' worth of European cover as part of this package.